Fentanyl Addiction Treatment Program

 The Prevalence of Fentanyl Addiction

-Due to fentanyl’s highly addictive properties, it is also commonly cut into other substances through the illicit creation of other drugs.
+Due to fentanyl’s highly addictive properties, it is commonly cut into other substances through the illicit creation of other drugs.
 Heroin, opioids, or marijuana can all be cut with fentanyl to increase their potency and addictive effects, resulting in many people using fentanyl without being aware of it.
 Addiction to fentanyl without even knowing that a person is using it in the first place is possible and can make overcoming this addiction a challenging process.

 The Dangers of Fentanyl Use

 Fentanyl is incredibly dangerous, not just as a powerful and addictive illicit drug, but it can also have life-threatening consequences of use.
 In 2022, 73,838 overdose deaths were recorded involving synthetic opioids, with fentanyl making up a large majority of these cases.
-This can be especially dangerous if a person is not expecting or planning on using a drug as potent as fentanyl, with these risks increasing greatly in those unaware if fentanyl has been cut into other substances like marijuana.
-Fentanyl overdose is potentially lethal with as little as two milligrams, especially without a tolerance to the drug.
+This can be especially dangerous if a person is not expecting or planning on using a drug as potent as fentanyl, with these risks increasing greatly in those unaware that fentanyl has been cut into other substances like marijuana.
+Fentanyl overdose is potentially lethal with as little as two milligrams, especially in those without a tolerance to the drug.

 However, these dangers do not reflect the myriad of other ways in which fentanyl can profoundly affect daily life.
 Some other destructive effects of the drug include:

-- Compromised mental and physical health
+• Compromised mental and physical health

-- Financial challenges
+• Financial challenges

-- Increase in risk-taking behaviors, such as sharing needles or unsafe sexual practices
+• Increase in risk-taking behaviors, such as sharing needles or unsafe sexual practices

-- Compromised hygiene routiens
+• Compromised hygiene routines

-- Difficulty tending to personal responsibilities
+• Difficulty tending to personal responsibilities

-- Negatively affected professional performance, attendance, or employment status
+• Negatively affected professional performance, attendance, or employment status

-- Legal ramifications, from possession to engaging in illegal activities to purchase more of the drug
+• Legal ramifications, from possession to engaging in illegal activities to purchase more of the drug

-- Strained personal relationships
+• Strained personal relationships

-- Compromised trust
+• Compromised trust

 Signs and Symptoms of Fentanyl Addiction

 Identifying fentanyl addiction in a loved one is the first step toward effective treatment and care.
 However, it can be a challenging step to take.
 For many, family members and loved ones can be in disbelief that drug addiction could be affecting the lives of their loved ones.
-Educating oneself about these signs and understanding the effects of addiction is the best way to approach the situation objectively alongside the support of professionals like those at Hawaii Island Recovery.
+Educating oneself about these signs and understanding the effects of addiction is the best way to approach the situation objectively, alongside the support of professionals like those at Hawaii Island Recovery.

 Fentanyl addiction can have many profound effects, from compromised physical and mental health to behavioral changes.
 Some of the physical signs of fentanyl addiction include:

-- Consistent drowsiness
+• Consistent drowsiness

-- Pinpoint or constricted pupils
+• Pinpoint or constricted pupils

-- Sudden and drastic changes in weight, particularly weight loss
+• Sudden and drastic changes in weight, particularly weight loss

-- Respiratory challenges or feeling constantly out of breath
+• Respiratory challenges or feeling constantly out of breath

-- Persistent itchiness or scratching at the skin, particularly when accompanied by small scabs or bruises that may indicate injection sites called “track marks”
+• Persistent itchiness or scratching at the skin, particularly when accompanied by small scabs or bruises that may indicate injection sites called “track marks

 These are often accompanied by neglect of personal hygiene, from neglect of self-care and hygiene routines to appearing unkempt, wearing unwashed clothes, and more.